-The second observation arises from the problem that, in an environment where packet loss occurs, it is impossible to define an upper bound on the delay which an operation needs to arrive at a remote site.
+The second observation arises from the problem that in an environment where packet loss occurs, it is impossible to define an upper bound on the delay which an operation needs to arrive at a remote site.
 After all, the same packet might get lost over and over again as it is being retransmitted by the sender.
-This leads us to the conclusion that, while a reduction of short term inconsistencies is desirable, a guaranteed prevention is not possible.
+This leads us to the conclusion that, while a reduction of short-term inconsistencies is desirable, a guaranteed prevention is not possible in real networks.

-With the definition of the convergence property in place and the trade off between the two fidelity criterions discussed we will now investigate a frequently used algorithm for achieving consistency in continuous distributed interactive media.
+With the definition of the convergence property in place and the tradeoff between the two fidelity criteria discussed, we will now investigate a frequently used algorithm for achieving consistency in replicated continuous interactive media.

-4. DEAD RECKONING
+DEAD RECKONING

-An approach which is commonly used to guarantee that the consistency criterion is satisfied in distributed virtual environments (e.g. multi-user virtual reality and battlefield simulations) is a combination of state prediction and state transmission.
-For this approach the application "knows" how the objects in the virtual environment should behave over time.
-Examples are a plane which will fly straight with constant speed or a projectile which will take a course dictated by the physical law of gravity.
-The ability to predict the behavior of objects is known as dead reckoning.
+An approach that is commonly used to guarantee that the consistency criterion is satisfied in distributed virtual environments (e.g., multi-user virtual reality and battlefield simulations) is a combination of state prediction and state transmission.
+In this approach the application "knows" how the objects in the virtual environment should behave over time.
+Examples are a plane that will fly straight at constant speed or a projectile that will take a course dictated by the physical law of gravity.
+The ability to predict the behavior of objects is called dead reckoning.

-Each object for which dead reckoning is performed has a single controlling application, e. g. for a plane this will be the application of the pilot.
+Each object for which dead reckoning is performed has a single controlling application, e. g., for a plane this will be the application of the pilot.
 The controlling application is responsible to inform peer applications when the state of the object deviates by more than a certain threshold from the predicted state.
-In the case of a deviation, the controlling application transmits the complete state of the affected object to all peers.
-Upon receiving this information, an applications discards the outdated state and uses the new state to perform dead reckoning for this object.
-In order to be able to use this approach over unreliable transport services, the controller of an object additionally transmits the state of the object in regular intervals as so called heart-beat messages.
+In the event of a deviation, the controlling application transmits the complete state of the affected object to all peers.
+Upon receiving this information, an application discards the outdated state and uses the new state to perform dead reckoning for this object.
+In order to be able to use this approach over unreliable transport services, the controller of an object additionally transmits the state of the object at regular intervals in the form of so called heart-beat messages.

 User initiated operations are immediately applied to the local state of the affected object.
-The object will therefore be put into a state which differs significantly from the predicted state, requiring the controlling application to transmit the new state to its peer applications.
-Because of this behavior the dead reckoning approach optimizes the response time criterion while each action will result in a short term inconsistency at each remote site.
+The object will thus be put into a state that differs significantly from the predicted state, thereby requiring the controlling application to transmit the new state to its peer applications.
+Because of this behavior the dead reckoning approach optimizes the response time criterion, while each action will result in a short-term inconsistency at each remote site.

-While this approach has a number of important advantages, such as robustness and scalability, the disadvantages of this approach limit its applicability.
-In detail these disadvantages are:
+While this approach has a number of important advantages such as robustness and scalability, its disadvantages limit its applicability:

-- 1. It has a maximum number of short term inconsistencies.
-This implies that visual artifacts and actions based on an inconsistent state are common. - 2.
-It requires that the state of each object be transmitted for each operation.
-This could lead to a massive need of bandwidth, especially when the state of the object exceeds a couple of bytes. - 3.
-Only one controller for each object is possible.
-This prevents collaborative actions such as two users moving a single object.
+- It causes the maximum number of short-term inconsistencies. - It requires that the state of each object be transmitted for each operation.
+This could lead to a massive need of bandwidth, especially when the size of the state of the object exceeds a couple of bytes. - Only one controller for each object is possible.
+This prevents collaborative actions, such as two users moving a single object.